Paying your rent

 You can make a payment or check your account balance by logging into ‘My Greenfields’.
 Rent should be paid weekly, fortnightly, or monthly in advance.

 Please contact us if you think you may be unable to pay your rent.
-The Government has proposed new legislation suspending new evictions while this national emergency takes place.
-We have no intention of evicting someone who has contacted us to say they are having difficulty in paying their rent because of the Coronavirus.
-The important thing is to keep in touch with us, as we offer a range of advice and support and may be able to put you in touch with other support agencies who can also help.
+The Government has introduced new legislation while this national emergency takes place, which includes postponing both scheduled Court hearings and evictions until further notice.
+As always, the important thing is to keep in touch with us, as we offer a range of advice and support and may be able to put you in touch with other support agencies who can also help.